About Me

 SECAC 2025

-Interdisciplinary > Memory and Materiality in Contemporary Art, Session I; chaired by Mazyar Mahan and Maryam Takalou
+Interdisciplinary > Memory and Materiality in Contemporary Art, Session I; chaired by Mazyar Mahan and Maryam Takalou, October 2025

 NEWS